rachyharkov/codeigniter4-media/README.md

 Are you using this package and having a problem? feel free to open an issue.

 and please, don't implement it with production yet, let me feel the pain first then u can use it after

+## License

+MIT License

+## Contributing

+You can contribute to this package by discovering bugs and opening issues.
+If you want to contribute code, please create a pull request.
+But you need to test it first using the demo project [Here](https://github.com/rachyharkov/codeigniter-4-media-debug)